this is a bottle opener. at the same time, it's also a voice recorder.

 -Creative people work hard and continually to improve ideas and solutions, by making gradual alterations and refinements to their works.

-My opinion is, the main idea of being creativity is thinking and hard work.
+Characteristics of the creative personality: Before i end my first blog, My opinion is, the main idea of being creativity is thinking and hard work.
 If you keep on thinking but not doing something, that is imagination only.
 But if you create it out, it will become a creativity design or artwork.
 That is how brainstorming is useful for us to come out with ideas.